THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Enabling leaders to make better decisions, communicate more effectively, and build meaningful relationships begets many benefits of which the most impactful are:

 • Emotional intelligence.
-Self-awareness acts as the foundation of emotional intelligence.
+Self-awareness is the foundation of emotional intelligence.
 It enables people to understand their emotions and emotional triggers.
-It plays an essential role in empathy, self-regulation, and interpersonal relationships.
+Self-awareness plays an essential role in empathy, self-regulation, and interpersonal relationships.
 Self-aware people find it easy to understand others’ emotions and emotional triggers.

 • Enhanced communication.
 Self-aware, emotionally intelligent leaders understand the place and value of active listening.
-Active listening skills make a solid foundation for empathy, clarity in expression, and reading body language and other non-verbal communication cues.
-Self-aware leaders understand communication styles and know how to adjust their verbal and non-verbal communication based on the circumstances.
+These skills build a solid foundation for empathy, clarity in expression, and reading body language and other nonverbal communication cues.
+Self-aware leaders also understand communication styles and know how to adjust their verbal and nonverbal communication based on the circumstances.

 • Conflict resolution.
 Self-awareness allows leaders to acknowledge and account for different perspectives, emotions, and emotional triggers.
 Such leaders can communicate effectively and empathetically, focusing on the interests and needs of the parties embroiled in the conflict.
 The transparency and openness that self-awareness enables, create a culture of trust and cooperation conducive to effective conflict resolution based on honest, genuine communication.